 Section 1.
 Annual Meeting: The annual meeting of this Foundation shall be held in December in each year, at which time the election of the Treasurer to serve for the ensuing year shall take place in the manner of the election of the officers and directors of the Rotary Club of Richland.

 Section 2.
-Special meetings of the Foundation membership may be held any time provided at least one day's notice thereof is given to the members.
+Special meetings of the Foundation membership may be held any time, provided at least one day's notice thereof is given to the members.

 Section 3.
 One-third of the membership shall constitute a quorum at any annual or special meeting of the Foundation.